porrey/HERE.com/README.md

 ![](https://github.com/porrey/HERE.com/raw/main/Images/logo.png)

 ## HERE.GpsSimulator
 The example code demonstrates how to use the HERE API to create a route between two points and then simulate GPS pings along the route and a specified interval.
 The output is written to a JSON file.
-The code sample is written for truck routing but can be esily adapted for other modes of transportation.
+The code sample is written for truck routing but can be easily adapted for other modes of transportation.

 Example command line: